BA Childhood Practice

 How will I be assessed?

-You will be assessed through a range of methods.
-These include:
+You will be assessed through a range of methods, including:

 - student presentations